Design Systems for React Developers#Andrey Okonetchnikov and Artem Sapegin

 - Exploring the GraphQL API

 - Querying and rendering data in your React app

 - Creating, updating & deleting data using GraphQL Mutations

 - Access control patterns using Context

-Developers have basic knowledge about the core concepts of React.
+Developers have basic React knowledge.
 Bring your own laptop (I'm on Mac).
 Make sure, latest node and yarn or npm works on your machine.